jgillick/AVR-Libs/MultidropBusProtocol/README.md

 The first node receives the confirmation, assigns the to itself and raises it's outgoing daisy line to `high` so the next node can address itself.

 This continues for all nodes on the bus.
-There are two important timeouts used here.
-When the bus goes quiet, master will repeat the last address to the bus (in case the last address posted became corrupt or the next node did not see it).
-If the bus continues to be quiet, master will assume that all nodes have been addressed and it closes the address command by repeating `0x00` twice:
+If the bus is quiet for too long (timeout), master will assume that all nodes have been addressed and it closes the address command by repeating `0xFF` twice:

-`0x00 0x00`
+`0xFF 0xFF`

 In summary, the addressing looks like this for two slave nodes:

 ```
-master -> 0xFF 0xFF 0x00 <Address Command>
+master -> 0xFF 0xFF 0x00 <Address Command> 0x00 0x02
 master -> {next daisy pin high}
 master -> 0x00
 node1  -> 0x01